 10. Chile Is Home to the World’s Biggest Swimming Pool

-Opening in 2006, the pool’s construction was no small feat, taking five years and a staggering cost of nearly $1 billion.
-With an annual maintenance cost of around $2 million, this pool is the epitome of luxury and grandeur.
+It was opened in 2006 and the pool’s construction work took five years at a cost of nearly $1 billion.
+With an annual maintenance cost of around $2 million, it’s no wonder this pool made it to the Guinness World Records.

 12. The Chilean Coastline Is One of the Longest in the World

 Chile’s coastline stretches over 4,039 miles (6,500 kilometers) along the vast Pacific Ocean.
-It ranks as the fifth-longest coastline in the world, showcasing the country’s remarkable geographic diversity.
+It ranks as the fifth-longest coastline in the world.

 Traveling along the coast, you’ll see rugged cliffs, pristine beaches, dramatic fjords, and picturesque islands, offering breathtaking views at every turn.

-The coastline also plays a vital role in Chilean life, as more than 90% of the population resides within 62 miles (100 kilometers) of the ocean.
-This fosters a deep connection and reliance on the coastal environment.
+Interestingly, more than 90% of the population resides within 62 miles (100 kilometers) of the ocean.

 13. Chilean Cowboys Are Called Huasos